 Signs and symptoms associated with Dysphagia may include:

 - Feel that food is trapped in the throat or chest or behind the sternum.

 - We have food or stomach acid back in the throat.

 - Cough or nausea when swallowing.

-- Having to cut food into smaller pieces or avoid certain foods due to problems swallowing.
+- I have to cut food into smaller pieces or avoid certain foods due to problems swallowing.

 - Frequent suffocation in food.